-There are differences in tri-tip and brisket flavors.
+There are differences between tri-tip and brisket flavors.
 Smoked tri-tip has the robust, beefy, buttery flavor you usually have on a lean steak because of its fat content.

 The packer brisket flavor profile is more complex.
 It also has a strong beef flavor with bark and smoke rings because of the long smoking process.

 Properly smoked brisket looks as if it's been burnt to a cinder, but you'll see a crispy bark on the inside when you cut it.
 This gives brisket more flavor.

 Smoked brisket tastes similar to chuck roast, as both of these are tough, fatty muscles.

 Tri-tip roast is also called Santa Maria steak.
 This steak is usually grilled with simple seasoning over an oak fire on a raised cooking rack.